TobiasPSP/doneland_sources/README.md

 ## Thank You, Community!

-On my personal journey into electronics, I visited many great resources, watched well-made youtube videos, and am extremely grateful for the generous sharing of so many people in forums, on youtube, or websites like *instructables*.
+On my personal journey into electronics, I visited many great resources, watched well-made YouTube videos, and am extremely grateful for the generous sharing of so many people in forums, on youtube, or websites like *instructables*.

-What irritated me a bit though was that in forums the same questions were asked over and over again, and rather than just giving a no nonsense answer, often the key information was burried in a lot of noise.
+What irritated me a bit was that in forums the *same* questions were asked over and over again, and rather than just giving a no nonsense answer, often the key information was burried in a lot of noise.

-Working hard in my other jobs, the one thing that is scarce is *time*: I wished there were more places that provide just the knowledge in a well discoverable way.
+Working hard in other jobs, the *one thing* that is scarce is *time*: I wished there were more places that provide just the knowledge in a well discoverable way.

 ## Giving Back